Boundaries of planar graphs, via circle packings: The cable process

 where $|\gamma|$ denotes the length of $\gamma$.

-We apply this to a path constructed as follows.
-Let $\hat x$ (resp.\ $\hat y$) be uniformly chosen in the union of the two faces of $X$ incident to $x$ (resp.\ to $y$).
+To construct the path, we need to consider two cases.
+If $B_{d_0}(x_0,r)$ contains a single vertex of the graph, then the graph in $B_{d_0}(x_0,r)$ is a star, and there is an obvious choice of path $\gamma_{xy}$.
+If there are at least two vertices, we proceed as follows.
+Let $\hat x$ (resp., $\hat y$) be uniformly chosen in the union of the two faces of $X$ incident to $x$ (resp., to $y$).
 The straight line segment $\hat x \hat y$ begins at a face containing $x$, ends at a face containing $y$, and possibly passes through some other faces in between.
-As in the proof of \cref{P:bilipschitz} we can approximate this line segment by a path $\gamma_{xy}$ in $X$, which stays in the boundaries of faces crossed by the line segment.
+As in the proof of Proposition~\ref{P:bilipschitz}, we can approximate this line segment by a path $\gamma_{xy}$ in $X$, which stays in the boundaries of faces crossed by the line segment.